DeezjaVu/vscode-php-server/docs/README.md

   }
   ```

   > Note that the command begins with `php`.
-For this to work, the php executable needs to be avavaileble in the System Path (Environment Variables).
+For this to work, the php executable needs to be available in the System Path (Environment Variables).
 To determine if that is the case, open a terminal and enter the following:

   ```bash
   php -version